malikjozane/grammar-checker/README.md

-# grammar-checker
+# grammar checker
-Grammar Check text with Grammar Checker
+<a href="https://grammarchecker.io/">Grammar Check</a> text with GrammarChecker.io